daos-stack/daos/docs/release/support_matrix.md

-More details on the Metadata-on-SSD functionality can be found in the article [DAOS beyond Persistent Memory]() in the _ISC High Performance 2023 International Workshops proceedings_ and in the DAOS Adminstration Guide.
+More details on the Metadata-on-SSD functionality can be found in the article [DAOS beyond Persistent Memory]() in the _ISC High Performance 2023 International Workshops proceedings_ and in the DAOS Administration Guide.

 For maximum performance, it is strongly recommended that all memory channels of a DAOS server are populated.